iamrajith/5-DaysWithKubernetes/Day1/README.md

 # Day 1 Lab

-## Let us Start,
+Let us Start

+## Table of Contents
- - Install docker on amazon linux
+ - 1. Install docker on amazon linux
- * Verify the docker version
+ - 2. Verify the docker version
- + Docker search
+ - 3. Docker search
   Run a container
   Verify the container status with docker ps command with it's diffrent switches Stop and remove the container

+## 1. Install docker on amazon linux

-## 2. Installing Docker on Amazon Linux instructions on how to install Docker on Amazon Linux:
+Instructions on how to install Docker on Amazon Linux:

 Update the installed packages and package cache on your instance
 ```bash